-- The deadline for submissions is 5:00 p.m. on Friday, March 18th, 2022. - Complete application packages include 1) Application Cover Page, 2) Proposal Narrative, 3) Proposal Budget, 4) Investigator(s) Biographical Sketch, and 5) Department Chair/Director's Letter of Approval for Course Buyout (if applicable), and 6) Community Partner Support Letters (if applicable). - Convert your completed application package to PDF format and merge into a single file in the order (1-6) listed above.
+- The deadline for submissions is 5:00 p.m. on Friday, September 27, 2024. - Complete application packages include 1) Application Cover Page, 2) Proposal Narrative, 3) Proposal Budget, 4) Investigator(s) Biographical Sketch, and 5) Department Chair/Director's Letter of Approval for Course Buyout (if applicable), and 6) Community Partner Support Letters (if applicable). - Convert your completed application package to PDF format and merge into a single file in the order (1-6) listed above.
 Please only submit one PDF file. - Name your file in the following manner: Last name_fellows.
-Proposals that include multiple faculty investigatos should use the last names of all faculty members engaged.
-The subject line of the email message should read "Gambrell Faculty Fellowship Proposal". - Faculty should email the proposal (in PDF format) to uiresearch@uncc.edu. - If you have questions about this process, contact Elaine Jacobs at ejacobs3@uncc.edu or Lori Thomas at LoriThomas@uncc.edu.
+Proposals that include multiple faculty investigators should use the last names of all faculty members engaged.
+The subject line of the email message should read

+- "Gambrell Faculty Fellowship Proposal". - Faculty should email the proposal (in PDF format) to uiresearch@charlotte.edu. - If you have questions about this process, contact Elaine Jacobs at ejacobs3@charlotte.edu.